zulip/zulip/docs/events-system.md

 event onto the queue.

-When starting up, each client makes a `POST /json/register` to the server, which creates a new event queue for that client and return the `queue_id` as well as an initial `last_event_id` to the client (it can also, optionally, fetch the initial data to save an RTT and avoid races; see the below section on initial data fetches for details on
+When starting up, each client makes a `POST /json/register` to the server, which creates a new event queue for that client and returns the `queue_id` as well as an initial `last_event_id` to the client (it can also, optionally, fetch the initial data to save an RTT and avoid races; see the below section on initial data fetches for details on